Macroscopic backreaction of the trace anomaly on classical vacuum backgrounds: Order reduction of the RMV-RSET to first order

 \subsection{Comparison with the full RMV-RSET and previous literature}

 In previous sections, we have discussed the approximation to the RSET obtained by reducing the order of the RMV-RSET to first order.
 The RMV-RSET and its order reduction to first order are different approximations and, for completeness, we compare them here.
 We also compare our results for the backreaction problem using the order-reduced RMV-SET with previous work in the literature.
+This comparison is especially important due to the limitations of the order-reduction procedure and the non-uniqueness in the introduction of compensatory terms discussed previously.

 The benefit of the reduced-order RMV-RSET is that it makes the backreaction problem tractable, allowing us to obtain deformations of the Schwarzschild solution.
 We can plot the effective energy density and pressures associated with these deformations.
 On the other hand, while we have not solved the backreaction problem for the full RMV-RSET, we can evaluate this stress-energy tensor on the deformed Schwarzschild solutions obtained.
 This procedure results in Fig.~\ref{fig:rho} for the energy density, Fig.~\ref{fig:pr} for the radial pressure, and Fig.~\ref{fig:pt} for the tangential pressure.
 These quantities are defined as $\rho = -T^{t}_{~t}$, $p_{r} = T^{r}_{~r}$, and $p_{t} = T^{\theta}_{~\theta}$, respectively.